 - The debtor’s bank transfers the requested amount to the creditor’s bank, completing the transaction.

 To process a UPI transaction, the following participants are involved:

-PSP stands for a Payment Service Provider.
+The UPI transaction journey begins with the payer app or Payment Service Provider (PSP).
 Payer PSPs are apps that allow customers to initiate/complete transactions.
 For example: Gpay, Phonepe, Bhim, PayTM, etc.